barryceelen/SublimeClaude/README.md

 ## Available commands

-All commands are available via the "Tools > Claudette" menu or via the command palette.
+All commands are available via the *Tools > Claudette* menu or via the command palette.

 - **Ask Question**
 *claudette\_ask\_question*